 - Keep packed toys hidden and pull them out as needed – Allow your kids the time to look out the window and get bored.
 When frustration kicks in, you will be ready.

+Why stop at a grocery store on a road trip?
 For one thing, everyone gets to stretch as they walk up and down the aisles.
 Get that body moving!
-We may or may not be known for throwing a ball around the toy aisle as we shop.
+This is essential after being buckled up in a car seat for so much time.
+We may or may not be known for throwing a ball around the toy aisle as we shop!

 Have you ever thought that rest stops could be more like movement breaks?
-I know Chick-Fil-A is quick in and out to feed the family.
+I know Chick-Fil-A is quick in and out to feed the whole family.
 But what if you took the time to grab the chicken tenders at the drive-thru and spend more time running around?

 Our last eight-hour road trip took a break at a splash pad.
 It.
 Was.
 Glorious.
 As the kids ran, they also cooled off and burned energy.